-Wabash College will dedicate the sprawling Ott Residential Life District on Saturday (October 7) following the receipt of an unrestricted $7 million anonymous gift to the College.
+Wabash College dedicated the sprawling Ott Residential Life District on October 7, 2017 following the receipt of an unrestricted $7 million anonymous gift to the College.
 The new housing district honors the memory and spirit of philanthropy of John N. “Fuzzy” Ott, Wabash Class of 1920.

-The event will take place at 11:00 a.m. at the district, which is located on Crawford Street at the intersection of Harry Freedman Place.
+The district is located on Crawford Street at the intersection of Harry Freedman Place.